mimi3421/lazyphoto2/README.md

     python server.py [port]

-Test if you can read the mannga on your PC browser
+Test if you can read the manga on your PC browser

     http://localhost:[port]

-Now enjoy your mannga in bed with the web browser on your mobile device
+Now enjoy your manga in bed with the web browser on your mobile device

     http://[your PC ip]:[port]  (For example: http://192.168.1.4:8080)